Celebrate Spring With Alaska Tours In April!

 Can I see wildlife in Alaska in April?

 So, what is the best time of year to visit Alaska?
 The early spring month of April is not a bad choice if you want to avoid the crowds and are willing to spend a fair amount of time organizing the logistics of getting around.
+Additionally, April offers a unique opportunity to witness the stunning transition from winter to spring in Alaska, with fewer tourists around to fully enjoy the peaceful wilderness.
 Just remember to pack your winter layers and be ready for anything April can throw at you!

 Download all three Alaska tour brochures for tour dates and pricing.